yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

 Demo Desciption
 ---------------

-The goal of the demo is to show how the existing production code can be easily exposed as RESTful service by applying several JAX-RS annotations to the interfaces, for example, to HelloWorld interface.

-Additionally it shows the CXF security interceptors in action which can be applied to individual endpoints in order to enforce the RBAC authorization rules.
+This demo shows how CXF security interceptors can be applied to individual endpoints in order to enforce the RBAC authorization rules.

-By following this approach users can experiment with the RESTful approach without necessarily changing the way the existing application has been designed.